-Section 197 of the Community Charter (Attachment 2) provides municipalities with the legislative ability to levy property taxes through a Property Tax Bylaw, and gives municipalities the discretion to establish different tax rates for each property class.
+Section 197 of the Community Charter provides municipalities with the legislative authority to levy property taxes through a Property Tax Bylaw and gives municipalities the discretion and autonomy to establish different tax rates for each property class (except where capped).

 The flexibility to determine the ratio of tax rates allows Council to match revenue sources to Council's strategic goals.
-For example, if a Community Plan included an emphasis on encouraging growth in a particular class, Council could shift the tax burden to other classes in order to promote growth by keeping rates low comparative to other municipalities.
+For example, if a Community Plan included an emphasis on encouraging growth in a particular class, Council could shift the tax burden to other classes to promote growth by keeping rates low comparative to other municipalities.